Google expands network with new data centers, subsea cables

-Google is expanding its existing cloud network with new data centers this year and new subsea cables in 2019.
+Google is expanding its existing cloud network with new data centers this year and new subsea cables in 2019, the search giant said Tuesday in a blog post.

-It will add data centers to five regions in 2018, including Montreal and the Netherlands in Q1, followed by Los Angeles, Finland and Hong Kong later in the year.
-This increases their worldwide total to 18 regions on five continents.
+It will add data centers to five regions in 2018, including Montreal and the Netherlands in the first quarter, followed by Los Angeles, Finland and Hong Kong later in the year.
+This brings its worldwide total to 18 regions on five continents.

-The subsea cables, Curie, Havfrue and the Hong Kong-Guam Cable system (HK-G) will further improve Google's already sprawling network across the globe.
+The subsea cables -- named Curie, Havfrue and the Hong Kong-Guam Cable system (HK-G) -- will further improve Google's already sprawling network across the globe:

-- Havfrue will be a consortium cable connecting the US to Denmark and Ireland
+- Havfrue will be a consortium cable, part-owned by Facebook, connecting the US to Denmark via Ireland.

-- The HK-G will be a consortium cable interconnecting major subsea communication hubs in Asia
+- HK-G will be a consortium cable interconnecting major subsea communication hubs in Asia.

-These ventures increase Google's investments in subsea cables to 11 which they directly own, in addition to numerous others which they lease.
+These ventures increase Google's investments in subsea cables to 11 that it directly owns, in addition to numerous others that it leases.

-Overall, Google's network has fiber optic links and subsea cables between 100+ points of presence, 7500+ edge node locations, 90+ Cloud CDN locations, 47 dedicated interconnect locations and 15 GCP regions.
-Google says that its network delivers up to 25 percent of the world's internet traffic.
+Google's network has fiber optic links and subsea cables between more than 100 points, more than 7,500 edge node locations, more than 90 Cloud CDN locations, 47 dedicated interconnect locations and 15 GCP regions.
+Google said its network delivers up to 25 percent of the world's internet traffic.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.